Mexalucard0/fivem-thiefmenu/README.md

 NOTE: It's created from esx_policejob. https://github.com/esx-framework/esx_policejob/

-This version is without item needed for cuff and uncuff player.
+This version is without item needed for cuff and uncuff player, if you want to have it with item you can use this: https://github.com/cshonza/fivem-thiefmenu/tree/withitem